grapa-dev/grapa/README.md

 Note: each item of the array will process in a separate thread.
 This is an easy way to add multi-threading to the processing, but beware and batch workoads in the array to keep the size of the array to the number of threads you want.

+Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...esure thread safe by using lock/unlock (any variable can be used for lock/unlock).

 Example:
 <pre><code>> [1,2,3].map(op(n){@n*2});
 [2,4,6]